-Don Bohning graduated from the Dakota Wesleyan University in 1955.
+Don Bohning was born in South Dakota in 1933.
+He graduated from the Dakota Wesleyan University in 1955.
 He spent two years in the United States Army before attending the American Institute for Foreign Trade in Phoenix.
 He also did graduate work at the University of Miami.
+(1)

+It seems that Bohning became part of the CIA's Operation Mockingbird programme.
 In her book, A Farewell to Justice (2005) Joan Mellen argues that Bohning was given the code-name AMCARBON-3.
-On 8th September, 2005, Larry Hancock speculated on the Education Forum that whereas Bohning was AMCARBON-3, Hal Hendrix was AMCARBON-1 and Al Burt, also a journalist at the Miami Herald, was AMCARBON-2.
+(3) On 8th September, 2005, Larry Hancock speculated on the Education Forum that whereas Bohning was AMCARBON-3, Hal Hendrix was AMCARBON-1 and Al Burt, also a journalist at the Miami Herald, was AMCARBON-2.
+(4) (CIA document)

-On 6th October 2005, Don Bohning abmitted on the Education Forum in reply to Larry Hancock: "I have obtained the document about the JMWave relationship with the Miami Herald and references to AMCARBON-2, AMCARBON-3, etc., etc. As you noted, it is very confusing but it seems quite clear to me that AMCARBON-2 was probably Al Burt, my predecessor as Latin America editor at the Miami Herald.
+Don Bohning later admitted: "I have obtained the document about the JMWave relationship with the Miami Herald and references to AMCARBON-2, AMCARBON-3, etc., etc. As you noted, it is very confusing but it seems quite clear to me that AMCARBON-2 was probably Al Burt, my predecessor as Latin America editor at the Miami Herald.
 I have no idea who might have been AMCARBON-1 or Identity, 2, etc. even what they refer to.
 I also have obtained documents that clearly state that I was AMCARBON-3, something I was not previously aware of."
+(6)

 Breaking a 35-year silence, the chief of the CIA's planning staff for military aspects of the 1961 Bay of Pigs invasion says the effort was doomed from the day, a month before the operation, when President Kennedy ordered the landing site changed to one that would attract less attention.